BioPhoton/nx-validators/refactoring.md

 ### Validators
 - README.md
   - The diagrams, as far as I can see could be mermaid.
-At lease in the example validators
+At lease in the example validators for scaffolding.